 Bird food can also be easy pickings for squirrels and other hungry creatures.
 If you want to prevent squirrels from feasting on your bird feeders choose a squirrel resistant design that prevents these acrobats from robbing the feeders.
 There is a wide range of squirrel resistant designs, some of which also preclude large birds from feeding.
 You can also mix chilli flakes into your bird food, which will help stop food thieves of all sorts.
 Buying in bulk can save you money but you need to consider your storage facilities.
 Bird food needs to be stored somewhere cool and dry.

 If you are storing large bags of bird food in the shed or garage it’s a good idea to choose a metal storage container that can’t be accessed by rodents, or other pests.
-You can store your bird food in this attractive metal bin that will fit the large bags of Richard’s bird food and it includes a handy metal scoop to transfer the seed to the feeder without spillage.
-It’s designed for indoor use only, so don’t be tempted to keep it outside.
+You can store your bird food in an attractive metal bin that will fit large bags of bird food and use a handy metal scoop to transfer the seed to the feeder without spillage.
+Check whether the bin is designed for indoor use only.
 If you need to store bird food outside then use a metal dustbin and ensure that the lid is weighted down and that the food is stored carefully inside and kept dry at all times.
 Clear up any seed that you drop on the ground to avoid attracting trouble.